rh0910/410Project/CrashDataRecieve/README.md

-This directory contains code that is onboarded onto the pico device and allows our device to receive data.
-More details about how the code works are given below and also available to view on https://github.com/atsign-foundation/
+This directory contains code that is used to recieve data from the pico device.
+More details about how the code works are given below and also available to view on https://github.com/atsign-foundation/.
+AtSign provided a lot of help with understanding how the code works for recieving and sending data.

 <img width=250px src="https://atsign.dev/assets/img/atPlatform_logo_gray.svg?sanitize=true">